 In a sense, the two themes of the 2004 Ikeda Forum go to the heart of self-understanding.
 Wakefulness and self-culture as a path to social change were both reinforced and enlarged by the connections that Thoreau perceived and articulated in Walden, a book Hodder referred to as "a wake-up call in a spiritual sense."
 The metaphor of wakefulness, of dawn, has great meaning for Thoreau: "Morning is when I am awake and there is a dawn in me."
 Clearly, in the poetic language of Thoreau, this is more than a matter of being physically awake.

-"For Thoreau, all success in life depended on consciousness, on the degree of one's wakefulness; reality itself depended on the state of one's consciousness.
+"Reality itself depended on the state of one's consciousness."For Thoreau, all success in life depended on consciousness, on the degree of one's wakefulness; reality itself depended on the state of one's consciousness.
 And just as Walden might be characterized as Thoreau's wake-up call to the young America, the imperative to be and to stay awake shaped his entire approach to living," said Hodder.

 The second theme seemed to build on the first as Hodder interpreted it through Thoreau's essay entitled "Resistance to Civil Government," popularly known as "Civil Disobedience."
 This work, which has influenced so many, is centered on the idea that an individual can make a difference, that self-culture can shape social realities.
 Thoreau can sound homespun and practical on this point: "It is not so important that many should be as good as you, as that there be some absolute goodness somewhere; for that will leaven the whole lump."
 And he can also stir deep feeling: